We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some of the probiotics in kefir might have antibacterial properties.
 This means they might protect against infections.

 This includes a probiotic unique to kefir, Lactobacillus kefiri.
-Studies have shown this strain can prevent the growth of harmful bacteria like:
+A 2014 study showed that this strain can prevent the growth of harmful bacteria like Shigella, Listeria, and Staphylococcus aureus.

 Kefir also contains a carb called kefiran which has its own proven antibacterial properties.